kruize/autotune/design/KruizeConfigurationProcedure.md

 As shown in the previous example, two JSON configurations are created:

 * dbconfigjson: Configuration related to the database
-* krizeconfigjson: Configuration related to Kruize
+* kruizeconfigjson: Configuration related to Kruize

 These Kubernetes configurations are volume-mounted with the Kruize deployment.